xph9876/hugo-academic-penghao/content/authors/admin/_index.md

     # link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'pxu64@gatech.edu'
+email: 'xph6113@gmail.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+I'm a Research Scientist at [Meta](www.meta.com) in New York City, NY.
+Currently, I focus on Recommendation Systems on [Instagram](www.instagram.com).

-As a postdoctoral fellow at [Storici Lab](http://www.storicilab.gatech.edu/), I have earned a Ph.D. in Bioinformatics from [Georgia Tech](https://www.gatech.edu/) with the guidance of [Dr. Francesca Storici](https://storicilab.gatech.edu/people/professor/) in 2022.
-Prior to this, I received a Master's degree in Computational Sciences and Engineering from [Georgia Tech](https://www.gatech.edu/) in 2019, and a Bachelor's degree in Biological Sciences from [Fudan University](https://www.fudan.edu.cn/en/) in 2017.
-My research area includes Machine Learning, Data analysis, and Bioinformatics.
+I have earned a Ph.D. in Bioinformatics from [Georgia Tech](https://www.gatech.edu/) with the guidance of [Dr. Francesca Storici](https://storicilab.gatech.edu/people/professor/) in 2022, a Master's degree in Computational Sciences and Engineering from [Georgia Tech](https://www.gatech.edu/) in 2019, and a Bachelor's degree in Biological Sciences with double major in Law from [Fudan University](https://www.fudan.edu.cn/en/) in 2017.

 {style="text-align: justify;"}